Bcode-here/ONLINE-LEARNING-PLATFORM/README.md

 **MENTOR NAME**: NEELA SANTHOSH KUMAR

 # Discription
 Certainly!
-Here's a brief description of an online learning platform built using HTML and CSS:
+Here's a brief description of an simple online learning platform built using HTML,Javascript and CSS:

 ---